The Home Sale Tax Exemption

 If the sale of your house will exceed the capital gains exclusion you can receive, consider alternative ways of structuring use and ownership of your house to maximize the possible exclusions.
 For example, assume you are a married couple, who has an adult daughter living with you and the sale of your house will generate $750,000 in profit.
 In this case, you might consider giving that daughter one-third ownership of the house.
 That way you can apply your $500,000 towards the $500,000 you and your spouse would receive as profit, and if your daughter has owned and lived in the house for two years, she would qualify for a $250,000 exclusion as an individual.
 This would allow you, as a family, to get a total of $750,000 in profits and have all of it excluded from capital gains taxation.

-If you are thinking of selling your home and are concerned about capital gains taxes, there are a number of things you can do.
+If you're thinking of selling your home and are concerned about capital gains taxes, there are a number of things you can do.
 While researching on your own might sound like the cheapest way to proceed, you shouldn't gamble on your finances, particularly when Uncle Sam is involved.
-Learn more with a free case review from a local real estate attorney to learn more about the home sale tax exemption and whether or not it applies to your unique situation.
+Contact a local real estate attorney to learn more about the home sale tax exemption and whether or not it applies to your unique situation.